What are eBooks?

 Reading eBooks online

-• You can read eBooks online with standard software on most computers and portable devices.
+• You can access eBooks online using standard software on most computers and portable devices.

-• If special software is needed to open and read an eBook online, the eBook will often provide its own (e.g. eBook Central) software.
+• If specific software is required to open and read an eBook online, it often includes its own software (e.g., eBook Central).

 Reading eBooks offline

-• PDF documents not controlled by digital rights management software may be downloaded to most PCs without additional software.
+• PDF documents not protected by digital rights management (DRM) software can typically be downloaded to most PCs without requiring additional software.

-• If you wish to download eBooks to your computer or device, you must have a free Adobe account and the free Adobe Digital Editions (ADE) software installed.
-Adobe Digital Editions allows you to access eBooks downloaded to your computer in either ePub or PDF format protected with Adobe Digital Rights Management (DRM).
+• To download eBooks to your computer or device, you need a free Adobe account and the free Adobe Digital Editions (ADE) software.
+Adobe Digital Editions allows you to access eBooks in ePub or PDF format that are protected with Adobe Digital Rights Management (DRM).

 Things to keep in mind about eBooks